nweiyue/tp/docs/UserGuide.md

 Figure 4.3.1.
 Layout of `Current Session` tab when a session is entered

 Notes:
-   * **Student list box**: Contains a list of sessions and their details such as their name and date.
-Sessions are arranged by their dates, starting from the latest at the top.
+   * **Student list box**: Similar to the `Students` tab, this box contains a list of students.
+However, only their names are shown here.
+The order of students follows that of the `Students` tab.
-   * **Presence/Participation status**: Represents the student's presence and participation for the particular session that was entered.
+   * **Presence/Participation Status: If student is absent or has not participated, label will be green, whereas if student is present or has participated, then label is red.
    * **Statistics**: Calculated as a percentage of the number of students that was present or has participated out of all the students.

-Similar to the [`Students`](#41-students) tab, if there are no students in that session, you will see a similar message as shown in **Figure 4.1.2**
+Similar to the [`Students`](#41-students) tab, if there are no students in that session, you will see a similar message as shown in **Figure 4.1.2**.

 If you have not entered any session or left a session (by removing that session), you will see a message indicating as such.
-You can enter a session by using `enterses INDEX` as described in [Section 5.4.5 - Entering a session](#545-entering-a-session).
+You can enter a session by using `enterses INDEX` as described in [Section 5.4.5 - Entering a session](#545-entering-a-session--enterses).

 ![NotInCurrentSessionsLayout](images/user-guide/4.3.2-NotInCurrentSessionLayout.png)